 There is no set surcharge for how much your Erie insurance premiums will rise after you are found to be at fault in an accident. it could increase in a range from 10 percent to 200 percent depending on factors like the severity of the accident, whether you were ticketed or whether you were intoxicated.

 According to Carinsurence.com, the average insurance surcharge after an at-fault accident in Maryland is 13 percent.

 Erie has an accident forgiveness policy for drivers who have been policyholders for three years.
 This means drivers pay no surcharge the first time they are at fault for an accident once they have been a customer for three years.

 Who Do I call to Speak With at Claims at Erie Insurance?

 Erie Insurance provides details of who to talk to at claims on its website.
 You can find a local agent by entering your zip code.
 Alternatively, call 800-367-3743 for 24/7 support.

 Talk to a Maryland Injury Lawyer About Erie Insurance Claims

-At the Law Offices of Randolph Rice, it’s our job to fight the insurance company on the behalf of the injured party and to champion the rights of the injured.
-It can be daunting to face the big bureaucracy of an insurance company.
+At Rice, Murtha & Psoras, it’s our Gaithersburg personal injury lawyers‘ job to fight the insurance company on the behalf of the injured party and to champion the rights of the injured. it can be daunting to face the big bureaucracy of an insurance company.
 We deal with numerous Erie Insurance claims and we know all of the tricks the insurance company will try to use.

 If you or a loved one has been injured in a car wreck, a slip and fall, or another injury case, please call us for a free consultation today at (410) 694-7291